Business Overview

 Careers of University Staff – Entering Graduate School and Beyond

 If you are interested in this training, you have probably thought about going on to graduate school at least once.
 Studying at graduate school, which is sometimes said to be the “most expensive” for university staff, is the most expensive.
 Cost includes not only money, but also the time and effort spent on it.
-What exactly is “what” and “how much” is learning at graduate school, which requires such a high cost, beneficial to us university staff?
+What and how much is Thailand beneficial to studying at graduate school, which requires such a high cost, for us university staff?
 What is the same and what is different from the many skill improvement training programs in the world?
 In this training, four speakers will talk about their motivations for going on to higher education, the graduate school they studied, the themes they researched, the realizations they realized for the first time after entering the university, and what went well in balancing their studies with work and life at the graduate school, and conversely, what did not go well.
 We hope that by listening to the real stories of working graduate students, participants will eventually accept the decision to go on to graduate school as their own and if possible, increase their motivation to go on to higher education.

 Inquiries